magento/knowledge-base/src/troubleshooting/general/coupon-code-used-more-than-once-adobe-commerce.md

 ## Cause

-Merchants do not have `sales.rule.update.coupon.usage` consumer setup and running that results in improper behavior.
+Merchants do not have `sales.rule.update.coupon.usage` consumer set up and running that results in improper behavior.

 ## Solution